-Table 6-1 summarizes the distribution of volume data for performing the numerical experiments and analyses, based on the day-to-day variation of field data from each entry and exiting control points within the control boundaries.
-Note that the volume used in the experimental scenarios is increased at the rate of 10 percent from the low, medium, and to the high levels, based on the field data.
+Table 6-1 summarizes the distribution of volume data for performing the numerical experiments and analyses, based on the day-to-day variation of field data from each entry and exit within the control boundaries.
+Note that the volume used in the experimental scenarios is increased at the rate of 10 percent from the low, medium, and high levels, based on the field data.
 Figure 6-2 shows each key location within the control boundaries.